 Is spinning good training for a biking trip?
-Will it make you strong enough to face the demanding hills of the Canary Islands?
+Will it make you strong enough to face the demanding hills of Mallorca Spain?
 I was curious about this topic and I tried to investigate a little bit.
 I eventually found all the answers I was looking for when I met an extraordinary sporty couple: Andrea and Caterina.

 Sports were one of the first topics that brought Andrea and Caterina together in 2007.
 Andrea was already into biking, a hobby that eventually became a true passion for him.
 On the other hand, Caterina was already a great spinner.
 After they met, they started sharing their time and their hobbies.
 Andrea started going to spin classes while Caterina exchanged the spinning bicycle for a road bike.
 They're an extremely active couple--ascending creeks in Calabria in the summer, running every other day, biking to work--no matter the snow, rain or August heat!
 Now they always schedule a spinning class together on Friday evenings after a whole week apart (Andrea works away from home and comes back just for the weekends).